 In the meantime, these FAQs will help answer your questions.

 I understand I have to complete some required forms.
 Where can I find them and when are they due?

 Several forms are required for participation.
-Participant forms are due by June 1.
+Participant forms are due by June 15.
+(Medical and Menigitis forms are no longer required for the online program, All other participant forms are required.)
 Completed forms can be found on the landing page of your parent/guardian account LOGIN.
 Or they are downloadable here.
 They can be uploaded directly to your account.
 They can also be scanned and emailed to: email@example.com, or faxed to: 866-924-6272.
-Alternatively, completed medical and liability forms can be mailed to:

 COURSE SCHEDULE & ACTIVITIES